Hari-hara7/Portfolio-site/README.md

 I am a passionate developer focused on building innovative solutions using modern technologies.
 My goal is to bring ideas to life, one line of code at a time.

-I specialize in web development, focusing on creating dynamic and responsive websites that provide seamless user experiences.
+I specialize in web development, focusing on creating dynamic and responsive websites that provide seamless user experiences .

 ---